 If you ever had the notion that Venice was romantic - you'd be dead right.
 At every turn couples would be making out; in the streets, on bridges, in San Marco's square, ev-er-y-where.
 And not just a sweet peck on the cheek or quick kiss on the lips, like full on face sucking!
 Like after the twelfth time I saw it I was like, 'Jeez people, just get a room already!'.
 To be fair, I'm probably the same haha.

 Venice was by far quite expensive.
 Mainly catered towards tourists, a 40 minute gondola ride costs 80 euros and that doesn't even include a musician to serenade you as you drift through the canals of the city with your sweetheart.
-For shopaholics, there's plenty to keep you busy.
-Venice and Florence have a great deal of unique jewelry stores.
-Furthermore Venice in famous for it's Murano glass and has many stores boasting a wide range of artistic or practical glass items.
-Of course there are loads of brand name fashion stores as well, but also something else quite popular in Venice are stores that sell masks - really extravagant ones at that.
+For shopaholics, there's plenty to keep you busy - Venice and Florence have a great deal of unique jewelry stores, and Venice's famous Murano glass stores boasts a wide range of artistic or practical glass items.
+Of course there are also loads of brand name fashion stores, but something else quite popular in Venice are stores that sell masks - and really extravagant ones at that.

 The food, surprisingly, was decent to average.
 I don't think I experienced Italian food at it's finest.
 After the first day I thought perhaps I just ate at places that weren't that great and I'd probably find better, but I didn't really.
 Spaghetti and pastas were nothing to write home about and I had pizza almost every day, which wasn't mind blowing either.
 The more basic pizzas (i.e. margheritas) were often better.
 Chicken on pizza isn't a thing in Italy and you won't really find that.
 I tried both sit-down restaurants and pizza takeaway spots were they're sold by the slice and are just heated up when ordered.